 As mentioned above, the KTC considered more than 40 different scoring rules, each of which utilizes a subset of the score components above.
-Furthermore, based on simulation experiments, the KTC evaluated the performance of the proposed scoring rules and identified weights that were deemed appropriate (see OPTNKTC (2008)).
-The dominant proposal up to this point, published in 2008 in a Request For Information document (RFI (2008)), entails the following score components: LYFT $\times$ (1 - DPI), DT $\times$ DPI, DT and CPRA.
+Furthermore, based on simulation experiments, the KTC evaluated the performance of the proposed scoring rules and identified weights that were deemed appropriate (see OPTNKTC 2008).
+The dominant proposal up to this point, published in 2008 in a request for information document (RFI 2008), entails the following score components: LYFT × (1 - DPI), DT × DPI, DT and CPRA.
 The associated score weights are 0.8, 0.8, 0.2 and 0.04.
 That is, the Kidney Allocation Score under the dominant proposal is

-$$KAS(p, o) = 0.8 LYFT(p, o) \times (1 - DPI(o))$$
+$$KAS(p, o) = 0.8LYFT(p, o) \times (1 - DPI(o)) + 0.8DT(p)$$ $$\times DPI(o) + 0.2DT(p) + 0.04CPRA(p).$$

-$$+ 0.8 DT(p) \times DPI(o)$$

-$$+ 0.2 DT(p)$$

-$$+ 0.04 CPRA(p).$$

-The first two components are the life years from transplant and dialysis time, scaled by the donor profile index.
-The scaling ensures that in case of a high quality organ (DPI close to 0), emphasis is given on life years from transplant, whereas in case of a low quality organ (DPI close to 1), emphasis is given on dialysis time.
+The first two components are the life-years from transplant and dialysis time, scaled by the donor profile index.
+The scaling ensures that in the case of a high-quality organ (DPI close to 0), emphasis is given on life-years from transplant, whereas in case of a low-quality organ (DPI close to 1), emphasis is given on dialysis time.
 The last two components are the dialysis time and calculated panel reactive antibody score of the patient.
-More information and motivating aspects can be found within the Request For Information document (RFI (2008)).
+More information and motivating aspects can be found within the Request For Information document (RFI 2008).
 As an example, consider an organ o of medium quality, with DPI(o) = 0.55.
-Then, patients are awarded $0.8 \times (1 - 0.55) = 0.36$ points for every quality adjusted incremental life year they would gain in expectation, $0.8 \times 0.55 + 0.2 = 0.64$ points for every year they have spent on dialysis, and 0.04 points for every point of their CPRA score.
+Then, patients are awarded $0.8 \times (1 - 0.55) = 0.36$ points for every quality-adjusted incremental life-year they would gain in expectation, $0.8 \times 0.55 + 0.2 = 0.64$ points for every year they have spent on dialysis, and 0.04 points for every point of their CPRA score.

-While medical expertise and the OPTN Final Rule can guide the identification of the score components of clinical validity, the task of finding the right selection or subset of these components and the appropriate weights is more involved, as the experimentation of the OPTN KTC with more than 40 different rules suggests.
+Although medical expertise and the OPTN Final Rule can guide the identification of the score components of clinical validity, the task of finding the right selection or subset of these components and the appropriate weights is more involved, as the experimentation of the OPTN KTC with more than 40 different rules suggests.
 A natural question in response to the proposed scoring rule is whether this is the best we can do.
-In particular, does there exist another scoring rule of the same format, based on the criteria and score components considered by policymakers, that dominates the proposed one, i.e., is equally or more fair and more efficient?
+In particular, does there exist another scoring rule of the same format, based on the criteria and score components considered by policy makers, that dominates the proposed one, i.e., is equally or more fair and more efficient?
 Admittedly, this is an involved question to answer; to illustrate this, consider only changing the weights in the proposed scoring rule above.
 The outcomes by such a change can perhaps be evaluated only via simulation; simulating a single specific scoring rule takes hours.
 This severely curtails the efficacy of a search for a policy that while possessing the requisite fairness properties is also efficient.
 Our proposed methodology provides a valuable tool in this search and takes a step towards answering the questions posed above.